yachty66/markdown-cv/index.md

 `01 - 03/2021`
 **Techspring**, IT services - worked on codebase for sustainability project

+`04 - 02/2022`
+**Techspring**, Worked on various personal projects

+`02 - 06/2022`
+**Independent Internship**, Creation of machine learning course, contributions to AGI techtree from Foresight, HIIT app

+`04.10.2022 - now`
+**KIWI-biolab**, Using Python library to automate liquid handling experiment with robot

 ## Personality

 **On demand**, IPIP-120, MyersBriggs, DiSC, Ray Dalio